YesmynameisPerry/MorsecodeGUI/README.md

 - Auto-update (a call to check this repo on start to check that it's the latest version)

 ## How To:

+### Run the program:

+Start 'morse-main.py' with your favourite way of running python 3.
+It'll tell you if it's missing any libraries.
+It shouldn't be missing anything if it's running on Raspbian, on a Raspberry Pi.

 ### Set up the physical morse code key to a Raspberry Pi: